LaggySon/finalproject/README.md

 ![](./assets/test.png)

-We found that our model was able to predict the delay time for stop with a variance of +-2.36min(Our best test).
+We found that our model was able to predict the delay time for stop with a variance of +-2.36 minutes (Our best test).
 To test our model we used the cross validation score with scoring set to use neg_mean_absolute_error.
 We set cv in the cross val parameters to break our data into 5 different training and testing data sets.
 After we had our model we used Flask, a python library to convert python code into HTML and css for our deployment.

 ## Discussion

-Our product has an accuracy of +- 2.36 minutes.
+Our product has an accuracy of +-2.36 minutes.
 While this isn’t extremely accurate for precise predictions it does give the user a general idea of how long they should expect to be delayed by.
 We could improve our product by adding data for the day of the week that each trip took place on as well as correlating it to data regarding the weather for the given day.
 Adding these features could help us bring down our variance of 2.36 minutes to something far lower and give passengers a more accurate prediction of what to expect for a delay for their trip.

 ## Summary

 The most important finding was that we could use Machine learning to predict a reasonable expected delay time.
+We believe, with a high enough accuracy as well as the addition of more transit services, our application could have a serious real-world application.

 ## Group Members